Coppermine expedition: Background

 In the years following the Napoleonic Wars, the British Navy, under the influence of Sir John Barrow, turned its attention to the discovery of the Northwest Passage, a putative sea route around the north coast of North America which would allow European ships easy access to the markets of the Orient.
 Evidence for the existence of a passage came from the fact that whalers in the Bering Strait had killed whales which carried tusks of the type used in Greenland and vice versa, but the maze of islands north of the continent was almost completely unmapped; and it was not known whether a navigable, ice-free passage existed.

 By 1819 the northern coast had been glimpsed only twice by Europeans.
 In 1771 Samuel Hearne had followed the Coppermine River to the sea at a point around 1500 mi east of the Bering Strait.
 He was followed in 1789 by Alexander Mackenzie, who traced what is now the Mackenzie River to open sea 500 mi west of the mouth of the Coppermine.

 In 1818, Barrow had sent his first expedition to seek the Northwest Passage.
-Led by John Ross, it ended ignominiously when Ross entered the Lancaster Sound, the true entrance to the Northwest Passage, but judging it to be a bay turned around and returned to Britain.
+Led by John Ross, it ended ignominiously when Ross entered Lancaster Sound, the true entrance to the Northwest Passage, but judging it to be a bay turned around and returned to Britain.
 At the same time, David Buchan made an attempt to sail directly to the North Pole from Britain (Barrow was a believer in the Open Polar Sea hypothesis), but returned only with the news that the pack ice north of Spitsbergen was a barrier which could not be breached.

 The following year, Barrow planned two further expeditions to the Arctic.
 A seaborne expedition under William Edward Parry would follow on from Ross' work, seeking an entrance to the Northwest Passage from Lancaster Sound.
 Simultaneously, a party would travel overland to the north coast by way of the Coppermine River and map as much of the coastline as possible, and perhaps even rendezvous with Parry's ships.
 John Franklin, a lieutenant who had commanded one of David Buchan's ships the previous year, was chosen to lead the overland party.